Dexas · The Long Game · Foundations

 Pot Odds Without Math

-How to look at a pot, look at a bet, and instantly know whether you have a profitable call.
-The three or four heuristics every beginner needs and the math behind them, in plain English.
-With a "would you call?" puzzle set.
+How to look at a pot, look at a bet, and instantly know whether a call is profitable — the few ratios every beginner needs, in plain English.
+With a live pot-odds calculator, a "would you call?" drill, and a bet-size reflex trainer.

 17 min